How Is A House Divided In A Divorce UK?

 Divorce house rights will give you the right to:

-- Register your home rights with the Land Registry as a ‘charge’ on the property – this means it can’t be sold, transferred or have a house repayments taken out on it without your knowledge *relief*
+Register your home rights with the Land Registry as a ‘charge’ on the property – this means it can’t be sold, transferred or have a mortgage taken out on it without your knowledge relief

-- Pay the house repayments if the person named on the house repayments stops making payments
+Pay the mortgage if the person named on the mortgage stops making payments

-- Be aware of any repossession action taken by your house repayments lender
+Be aware of any repossession action taken by your mortgage lender

-- Apply to be 'joined in' on any house repayments possession proceedings taken by the lender
+Apply to be 'joined in' on any mortgages possession proceedings taken by the lender

 Who gets the house in a divorce with children?